davidzoufaly/finance-mgn/README.md

 ## Contribution Guide

-### Git Hooks
+### Clean Code

 - Git hooks are configured by [Lefthook](https://github.com/evilmartians/lefthook) in [lefthook.yaml](./lefthook.yml).
 - After updating or adding hooks, run `yarn lefthook install`.
 - The repository uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), enforced by `commitlint` in the `commit-msg` hook.
 - Code formatting is handled by [Biome](https://biomejs.dev/) and [.editorconfig](./.editorconfig) via the `pre-commit` hook.
-- Code quality checks are also performed using Biome in the `pre-commit` hook.
+- Code quality checks are also performed using [Biome](https://biomejs.dev/) in the `pre-commit` hook.

 ### Imports

 Imports use the "@" alias configured in [tsconfig](./tsconfig.json) and work project-wide.
-Vitest may execute files outside the test scope, so in `.test.ts` files, prefer relative imports instead of using the index.
+Vitest may execute files outside the test scope, so in `.test.ts` files, prefer relative imports instead of using the index via aliases or directly.

 ### Typedoc